sebitir3/OOP-Investment-ePortfolio/README.txt

 Gain
 Test: do the math and see if correct output is printed when calculating the theoretical gain of all investments ✔
+      if each investment's gain appears in the console

 Search
 Test: all combinations of symbol, keywords, and ranges --> i.e. if some left blank, it still searches for remaining filters ✔